-language acquisition, morphology, morphosyntax, language variation
+Linguistics: child language acquisition, morphology, morphosyntax, language variation, real-time language comprehension

 Her research has explored preschoolers’ knowledge of plural morphology, subject-verb agreement, and constraints on pronoun coreference.
-Her recent work explores how children's acquisition of these aspects of language changes if the input they receive is variable, and how linguistic variation influences adults' real-time comprehension.
+In recent work, she explores how children's acquisition of these aspects of language changes if the input they receive is variable, and how linguistic variation influences adults' real-time comprehension.

 Lukyanenko, C., & Fisher, C. (2016).
 Where are the cookies?
 2- and 3-year-olds use number-marked verbs to anticipate upcoming nouns.
 Cognition 146, 349-370. [link]